Maiario/Mei-C/README.md

 <p> I wanted to put a video here, but ema just look up some toturial first. </p>

-<p> since this is experimentation website, I decided to put my youtube video content in here and my other social media accounts , since I don't know what to write. </p>
+<p> since this is a experimentation website, I decided to put my youtube video content in here and my other social media accounts , since I don't know what to write. </p>

 <ul>